lord-dubious/twagent/README.md

 # Project Overview

 This repository leverages AI agents (w/ `browser_use`, `elevenlabs`) to monitor twitter accounts, analyze trends, score tweets, and reply/post/retweet.

 ## AI Agentic Workflow Structure

-The structure of the AI agentic workflow is designed to create provocative arguments and pick fights online.
+The structure of the AI agentic workflow is designed for pseudosatirical social causes.
+It aims to create provocative arguments and pick fights online.
+Users can specify:

-- A general mission statement (system prompt)
+- **What people should know (system prompt)**
+  - Example: "Majority of Americans would support Wind Turbines if they sliced deli meat as well."
-- Accounts to support
+- **Accounts to support**
+  - Example: "@WindEnergyAdvocates, @EcoInnovations, @OscarMayer, @HormelFoods"

-- Accounts to disagree with
+- **Accounts to disagree with**
+  - Example: "@FossilFuelLobby, @AntiRenewables, @VeganActivists"

-- Trends to view positively
+- **Trends to view positively**
+  - Example: "#WindTurbineInnovation, #RenewableEnergy, #DeliMeatWindTurbines"

-- Trends to view negatively
+- **Trends to view negatively**
+  - Example: "#FossilFuelDependence, #AntiWindEnergy"

 By leveraging advanced natural language processing (NLP) techniques and AI-driven analysis, the agents are able to identify contentious topics, craft provocative responses, and engage in online debates.
-This approach aims to maximize engagement and visibility by stirring up discussions and attracting attention.

 The workflow involves several key steps: